-Franchise Business Review recently spoke with Eric Friedrich of FirstLight Home Care to gain insight on what it’s like to be a franchise owner.
+Franchise Business Review recently spoke with Eric Friedrich of FirstLight Home Care to gain insight on what it’s like to be a franchise owner and how the brand is a military-friendly franchise.
 Excerpts from the following interview are also featured in FBR’s 2021 Veterans Guide issue.

 Name: Eric Friedrich